 - I used frozen, deveined large shrimp that was sold with 26-30 shrimp per pound in the package.
 I defrosted them overnight in the refrigerator and cut off the tails.
 Lobster Everywhere is a good bit of information about buying and sizes of shrimp.

 - Dried chili peppers are the ingredient that gives the shrimp and sauce its spicy heat.
-Left whole the flavor is very mild, but cut a few open and the chili seeds will spice up the sauce.
+Left whole, the flavor is very mild, but cut a few open and the chili seeds will spice up the sauce.
 Start with the peppers closed, let the sauce simmer a bit, taste and cut open a few if you want to increase the heat.
+Or for a bit less heat, use a few red pepper flakes.
+Taste before adding more.

 - Sweet chili sauce adds the sweetness in this recipe.
-But you can substitute a few tablespoons of white or brown sugar or sugar substitute for a lower carb version.
+But you can substitute a few tablespoons of regular chili or hot sauce with some sugar.
+Taste it before adding to the sauce to make sure you get the right flavor.

 - The secret to tender shrimp is to not overcook them.
 Watch them carefully when they are placed in the hot pan.
 Shrimp only take about 2-3 minutes to stir fry.
 As soon as they turn pink, they are done.